 New consultants can find it takes as long as 6 months (sometimes longer) to start earning commission.
 This can cause a lot of frustration, self-doubt and disappointment if the consultant hasn’t been mentally prepared for this journey.

 Therefore, it’s vital that you firstly ask the candidate what their expectations are for earning commission.
 Depending on their answer, you may need to bring them back to reality.
 You want to hire consultants that have realistic expectations otherwise they may find themselves feeling very disappointed very early on!

 You want to test your candidate’s basic ability to follow a simple instruction and their level of commitment.
 At the end of the first interview, arrange for a time and date for the candidate to call you to obtain feedback on their interview.

 If they miss the deadline and fail to provide a reasonable excuse, this should be seen up as a huge red flag!

-If this person can’t even return a call for their own job interview on time, then they’re really not taking the opportunity seriously enough.
+If the candidate can’t return a call for their own job interview on time, then you need to question whether or not they're taking the job seriously.